Rotating detonation engine: Development

+The concept of rotating detonations emerged from theoretical studies on detonation waves and rocket engine combustion instability.
+Experimental observation and analysis first occurred in 1950s in both the Soviet Union and United States, followed by a prolonged period of limited research during the 1960s–1990s.
+In the Soviet Union, B. V. Voitsekhovskii pioneered the development, while in the United States, J.A.
+Nicholls at the University of Michigan advanced the concept through his investigations of detonations and tangential combustion instabilities in liquid rocket engines.

+Venus Aerospace

+On May 14, 2025 Venus Aerospace successfully completed the first US flight test of a RDRE at Spaceport America in New Mexico.
+The company is now working on its VDR2 engine, which is designed for speeds up to 4,600 mph.
+Integrating RDRE’s efficiency with air-augmentation technology that produces 2,000 lbf of thrust, VDR2 will operate at wider ranges of speeds and altitudes, below Mach 3.5.
+The engine is to power Stargazer M4, a Mach 4 capable commercial aircraft.

+GE Aerospace

+In 2023 GE Aerospace demonstrated a subscale laboratory turbine based combined cycle (TBCC) system that combined a Mach 2.5-class turbofan paired with a rotating detonation-dual-mode ramjet (RD-DMRJ).
+The test came 18 months after program launch.
+The company reported rotating detonations of a compressed fuel-air mixture in the presence of the supersonic airflow necessary for speeds above Mach 5.

+DARPA

+DARPA is working with RTX on Gambit, researching the application of rotating detonation engines for supersonic air-launched standoff missiles.
+DARPA is also working with Venus Aerospace which successfully tested its RDRE engine in March 2024.

 US Navy

 The US Navy has been pushing development.
 Researchers at the Naval Research Laboratory (NRL) have a particular interest in the capability of detonation engines such as the RDE to reduce the fuel consumption of their ships.
-Several obstacles still must be overcome in order to use the RDE in the field.
+Several obstacles must still be overcome in order to use the RDE in the field.
 As of 2012, NRL researchers were focusing on better understanding how the RDE works.

 Aerojet Rocketdyne

 Since 2010, Aerojet Rocketdyne has conducted over 520 tests of multiple configurations.

 NASA

-Daniel Paxson at the Glenn Research Center used simulations in computational fluid dynamics (CFD) to assess the RDE's detonation frame of reference and compares performance with the PDE.
+Daniel Paxson at the Glenn Research Center used simulations in computational fluid dynamics (CFD) to assess the RDE's detonation frame of reference and compare performance with the PDE.
 He found that an RDE can perform at least on the same level as a PDE.
 Furthermore, he found that RDE performance can be directly compared to the PDE as their performance was essentially the same.